 Notes: There is a folder titled Notes under the Course Information link.
 These are notes that I would give on the board in a face-to-face class and should help you understand the material.
-You can also get to these notes in the units folders.

 Suggestion for Learning the Material in this Course: